Sharp estimates for screened Vlasov-Poisson system around Penrose-stable equilibria in $\mathbb{R}^d $, $ d\geq3$: Introduction

 for some constant $C_A>0$. \end{assumption} Note that a particular example for the assumption \ref{A assump} is $A(r)=r+1-e^r$ corresponding to the Vlasov–Poisson system with electrons mass, see \cite{FBouchut1991}.\\

 It is well-known that the free transport equation $\partial_t f+v\nabla_xf=0$ exhibits phase mixing which the spatial density $\rho(t,x)=\int_{\mathbb{R}^{d}}f(t,x,v)dv$ decays in time.
 It was an observation of Landau in \cite{landau} that the linearized Vlasov-Poisson equations near homogeneous Penrose stable equilibria also have the spatial density decaying in time.
 Under the Penrose condition \eqref{penrose}, nonlinear Landau damping was proved on $\mathbb{T}^d\times\mathbb{R}^d$ in the pioneering work \cite{CMouhot2011} by Mouhot and Villani for data with Gevrey regularity (see also \cite{JBedrossian2016,NguyenTT2020} for refinements and simplifications).
-In the whole space $\mathbb{R}^d\times\mathbb{R}^d$ with $d\geq 3$, it was established for the screened Vlasov-Poisson system in \cite{JBedrossian2018} by Bedrossian, Masmoudi and Mouhot for data with finite Sobolev regularity.
+In \cite{Bedrossiantunis} Bedrossian showed that the results therein do not hold in finite regularity (see also \cite{NguyenTT2020b})).
+We note that related mechanisms in the fluid are the vorticity mixing by shear flows \cite{JbedIhes2015,ALonescu2020,Alonescu2020acta,Naderweiren}.
+In the whole space $\mathbb{R}^d\times\mathbb{R}^d$ with $d\geq 3$, it was established for the screened Vlasov-Poisson system in \cite{JBedrossian2018} by Bedrossian, Masmoudi, and Mouhot for data with finite Sobolev regularity.
 Their proof relies on the dispersive mechanism in Fourier space to control the plasma echo resonance.
-However, a decay in time of their result is far from being optimal, as the dispersion in the physical space was not taken into account.
+However, a decay in time of their result is far from optimal, as the dispersion in the physical space was not taken into account.
 In the recent work \cite{HanKwanD2021}, Han-Kwan, Nguyen, and Rousset revisited the asymptotic stability of Penrose stable equilibria.
 They obtained the decay estimates for the density $\rho$ as follows: